JChan23/Tennis-Most-Aces/README.md

   A. Bublik vs J. Wolf  ATP          38.5         241    Bublik       21.46      Wolf       13.28   0.820   0.147   0.033
 ```

-Also written to `ace_predictions.csv`.

 ## What this model does not do

 It reads the bookmaker's view more carefully than the crowd does; it does not
 beat the bookmaker.
-A coherence test comparing the ladder's implied length
-dispersion against the games market suggested 15–29% edges on low ace
-thresholds — but measuring φ showed those were entirely an artefact of the
-Poisson assumption.
-Checking all 208 ladders for monotonicity violations found
-zero.

-The margin itself is only weakly identifiable from one-sided prices — you
-cannot separate "the book thinks 0.500 and charges 5%" from "the book thinks
-0.525 and charges nothing".
-Two independent routes agree, though: the median
-fitted `c` across 28 ladders is **1.033**, and the overround on the same book's
-two-way total-games market is **3.8%**.
-That is where `POOLED_MARGIN = 1.033`
-comes from.

-The competition scores against crowd consensus, not against the book.
+The competition was scored against crowd consensus, not against the book.
 That is
 where the edge came from.